nimbella/nimbella-cli-plugins/postman/README.md

 The `-i` stands for identity, it could be Collection Id, Name or even a file on your disk, provided it's a valid postman collection.

-The `-k` expects a postman key, but it's optional, if you are providing a collection file via `-i`.
+The `-k` expects a postman key, but it's optional, if you are providing a collection file via `-i` or you have used [Keys Management Command](#Manage-Postman-API-Keys) to set a current key.

 > If you want the collection to be pulled from the Postman cloud and do not have an API Key, you can easily generate one by heading over to the [Postman Integrations Dashboard](https://go.postman.co/integrations/services/pm_pro_api)